mortonalban0/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while acknowledging the ever-present possibility of unexpected user behavior or errors.
 It also serves as a reminder to continually improve our skills and adapt to the changing landscape of technology.

+# 2023-11-30
+- "Programming wisdom for today: Always write code as if the person who will maintain it is a violent psychopath who knows where you live."

+This quote emphasizes the importance of writing clean, understandable, and well-documented code.
+It's not just about making your own life easier when you have to go back and make changes later on – it's also about making sure that anyone else who has to work with your code (including future versions of yourself) can do so easily and without wanting to strangle you.
+By keeping this in mind, you can save yourself and others a lot of time, frustration, and potential danger.